 How does a laser work

 One must have seen and if not seen then must have heard the term laser.
-But if you have seen the laser light emitting from a source, then there should be natural question how does a laser work?
+But if you have seen the laser light emitting from a source, then there should be a natural question how does a laser work?
 Therefore let us discuss how the laser works?

-As already discussed in my earlier articles, that the full form of laser is “Light amplification by stimulated emission of radiation”.
-Therefore it means that in laser light is amplified through a process called stimulated emission.
+As already discussed in my earlier articles, the full form of laser is “Light amplification by stimulated emission of radiation”.
+Therefore it means that laser light is amplified through a process called stimulated emission.
 Thus it means that stimulated emission is that process through which laser can be achieved.
 That is the reason the stimulated emission is known as the principle of laser.

 Concepts to learn how does a laser work:

 1. Stimulated absorption: In this stimulated means “with the help of external source” and absorption means “to gain”.
 Thus in this process the atoms in the ground state absorb energy and get excited after absorption of energy.
 The stimulated absorption process with proper figure is already discussed in detail.

 2. Spontaneous emission: Spontaneous means “by its own” and emission means “to release”.
 The excited atom will de-excite naturally after approximately 10-8 seconds.
 Whenever the atom de-excited, it released the energy (gained during stimulated absorption) in the form of photons.
 The photons emitted will be in a random direction.
 After how much time and what is the spontaneous emission, then read the article of spontaneous emission process with the proper figure.